logicblocks/cartus/docs/getting-started.md

 Note that in the case you use `cartus.core/log` directly, no metadata is captured so metadata must be provided explicitly.

+## Applying transformations to loggers

+Since `cartus.core` functions accept the logger as an explicit dependency, you can easily apply transformations to the logger as it is passed down through function calls.
+This allows additional behaviour to be added to a logger in a scoped manner, irrespective of backend used.

-## Setting global context
+### Setting logger context

-Since `cartus.core` functions accept the logger as an explicit dependency, you can easily add global context to a logger instance, using [[cartus.core/with-global-context]].
-This function returns a new logger which will merge the provided global context with the local context provided at log time, with the local context taking preference:
+To add logger context to a logger instance, use [[cartus.core/with-context]].
+This function returns a new logger which will merge the provided context map with the context map provided at log time, with the log time context taking
+preference:

 ```clojure
 (ns example.logging